 All the supporting tasks, such as running the TensorFlow or PyTorch frameworks, compiling the model, preprocessing the input data and streaming the data to the CS System(s), are executed on the CPU nodes by the Cerebras software running on these nodes.

 ML users intreact with the CPU nodes, work with their code on the CPU nodes and launch all training and inference jobs from the CPU nodes.

 This documentation describes only how to use the already-installed CS system at your site.
 It does not present installation and administration instructions for your CS system.

 As an ML developer you use the Cerebras system like this:

-Using the login credentials provided by the system administrator, you log in to a CPU node in the Cerebras server cluster.
+Using the login credentials provided by the system administrator, you log in to a CPU node.

-Compile your code using the Cerebras Graph Compiler on the CPU node.
+Compile your code using the Cerebras Graph Compiler.